The Composition metric, expressed as a percentage, tells us the number, or share, of people in the audience who have an attribute or trait.

 The Composition numbers for all attribute values under an attribute may not always add up to 100%.

-There are two primary reasons why you can encounter these metrics adding up to less than 100%:
+There are three primary reasons why you can encounter these metrics adding up to less than 100%:

 - Multi-select survey question